Community-Based Early-Stage Chronic Kidney Disease Screening using Explainable Machine Learning for Low-Resource Settings: Conclusion

 \section{Conclusion}

-This study presents a comprehensive and data-driven framework for early CKD detection using machine learning, demonstrating that high predictive performance can be achieved with minimal, non-invasive, and readily obtainable features.
+This study presents a comprehensive and data-driven framework for early CKD detection using machine learning, demonstrating that strong predictive performance can be achieved with minimal, non-invasive, and readily obtainable features.
 Through rigorous feature selection, extensive model evaluation, comparison with state-of-the-art tools, and validation across three independent external datasets, our findings highlight the robustness, generalizability, and clinical relevance of the proposed approach.
 Notably, the S2 feature subset, requiring only two non-laboratory variables, achieves performance comparable to full feature sets, underscoring its potential for use in community-based and resource-limited settings where laboratory testing is not feasible.
 The explainability analysis further enhances transparency and trust by revealing clinically meaningful feature contributions.
-Overall, this work provides a strong foundation for developing scalable CKD screening solutions and paves the way for future advancements, including longitudinal modeling, integration with digital health platforms, and prospective evaluation in real-world clinical environments.
+Overall, this work provides a strong foundation for future development of scalable CKD screening solutions.
+Further studies evaluating implementation feasibility, cost-effectiveness, and integration within community health systems will be required before real-world deployment can be considered.